MLSTidbits/ddnsd/README.md

 sudo systemctl enable ddnsd
 ```

+**Note**: In order for ddnsd to work correctly, you will need to have `curl` and `jq` installed on your system via your package manager.
+If the system is using a different INIT system other than systemd, you will need to create your own service file.

 ## Configuration

 Important: The configuration file is a shell-style file (key=value) located at: `/etc/ddnsd/config`.
 The script sources this file, so values should be valid shell assignments (no YAML).